Jonathan2251/lbd/source/gpu.rst

   SIMD Lanes, so each SIMD instruction in a thread of SIMD instructions takes two clock cycles to complete.

-- You could say that it has 16 lanes, the vector length would be 32, and the chime is 2 clock cycles.
+- You could say that it has 16 Lanes, the vector length would be 32, and the Chime is 2 clock cycles.

 - The mape of `y[0..31] = a * x[0..31] * y[0..31]` to `<Core, Warp, Cuda Thread>`
-  of GPU as the following table. `x[0..31]` map to 32 Cuda Threads; **two Cuda Threads map to one SIMD lane** as :numref:`warp-sched-pipeline`..
+  of GPU as the following table. `x[0..31]` map to 32 Cuda Threads; **two Cuda Threads map to one SIMD Lane** as :numref:`Warp-sched-pipeline`..

 .. table:: Map `<Core, Warp>` to saxpy